Proposed Medicaid Section 1115 Waivers in Maine and Wisconsin

 Several provisions included in Maine and Wisconsin’s proposals are being tested and evaluated in other states’ waivers, with preliminary data and evidence of negative consequences for beneficiaries and administrative costs and complexities for states, health plans, and providers.
 Available data about healthy behavior programs in Iowa, Michigan, and Indiana suggest that complicated provisions require extensive administrative resources and beneficiary education to implement.
 Additionally, Indiana’s health accounts, coverage lock-out for premium non-payment, and requirement that individuals pay a premium before coverage starts result in some eligible individuals not accessing or losing coverage.
 A substantial body of research cites access to care barriers created by premiums and cost-sharing.
 Some conservative policymakers contend that work requirements are ineffective in the health care context, while others contend that such requirements may be ineffective over the long-term in the TANF program on which the proposals are modeled.
 An assessment of state drug testing programs in TANF found high administrative costs with few drug users identified.

-Both states’ waiver proposals estimate less coverage and higher costs as a result of the waivers.
-Under its waiver proposal, Wisconsin projects that enrollment will decrease from 150,050 beneficiaries in CY 2016 to 146,407 in CY 2018, while costs will increase from $825 million in CY 2016 to over $1 billion in CY 2018.
-Wisconsin notes that its baseline costs will be adjusted to account for program elements such as the financial impact of collecting premiums and higher emergency department copays and time-limited eligibility, which may include costs related to job training.
-Maine anticipates that its proposed waiver would cover 56,000 fewer eligible member months but with an increase in per member per month costs from $790 to $815, comparing the “without waiver” estimates to the “with waiver estimates” in the fifth year of the waiver.
+Both states’ waiver proposals estimate less coverage under the waiver.
+Under its waiver proposal, Wisconsin projects that enrollment will be 5,102 lower under the waiver compared to without waiver estimates in the fifth year of the demonstration.
+Of this reduction, 4,262 would be disenrolled from the time limit and 840 from the premiums.
+The state assumed 2-4% reduction in enrollment due to premiums, pointing to research that demonstrates a 5% rate of premium non-payment.
+A large body of research shows that premiums can serve as a barrier to obtaining and maintaining Medicaid and CHIP coverage among low-income individuals, particularly those with incomes below poverty.
+Maine anticipates that its proposed waiver would cover 55,000 fewer eligible member months but with an increase in per member per month costs from $799 to $815, comparing the “without waiver” estimates to the “with waiver estimates” in the fifth year of the waiver.
 Maine estimates that the number of covered beneficiaries would decline regardless of waiver implementation but that the decline “may slightly increase over the short-term” due to the waiver provisions.
 Maine also estimates that costs will increase because the “able-bodied” adults expected to lose eligibility under the waiver have lower costs compared to other coverage groups.
 Under long-standing policy, CMS has required Section 1115 waivers to be budget neutral to the federal government, meaning that federal costs under the waiver should not exceed what they would have been absent the waiver.

 Review of these waiver proposals could be on a fast timeline.
 Wisconsin seeks to amend an existing waiver (with some proposed changes required by state law), while Maine is requesting a new waiver.
-Wisconsin’s proposal is open for state-level public comment through May 19, 2017, while Maine’s proposal is open for state-level public comment through May 25, 2017.
-Wisconsin expects to submit its amendment request to CMS on May 26, 2017 (Maine did not provide an estimated submission date).
+Wisconsin received 1,043 comments at the state level and made some minor adjustments to the amendment (e.g., to monthly premiums, emergency room copays, and drug screening and testing provisions) before submitting to CMS.
+Maine received comments from 180 people, over ¾ of which were opposed to the waiver.
+Before submitting the waiver to CMS, Maine made some changes related to premiums (imposing flat fee premiums for income bands starting at 51% FPL and exempting those enrolled through breast and cervical cancer), the ED copay (lowered from $20 to $10 and provides a list of exempt diagnosis codes), the work requirement (exempts those with breast and cervical cancer and those caring for an incapacitated adult), removal of the missed appointment assessment and excluding long-term care services from retroactive eligibility waiver.
 If approved by CMS, Maine estimates it would be ready for implementation six months after receiving approval, while Wisconsin would implement no sooner than one year later.
 Key proposed waiver provisions in each state are compared in Table 1 below, with more detail about each state’s proposal provided in the Appendix.